brown-ccv/slurm/README.md

 #### Environement variables

 These are variables available to any program.
 To see a list of environemnt variables currently set, do `env`.
 There are many environemnt variables that you may find useful when writting scripts, such as USER, HOME.
 Slurm sets a bunch of environemnt variables when you submit jobs.
-The example batch script `slurm-env.sh` finds all the SLURM environment variables.
+The example batch script `env-slurm.sh` finds all the SLURM environment variables.
 You can submit this script and look at the output file to see which variables are set.

-`sbatch slurm-env.sh`
+`sbatch env-slurm.sh`

 #### Bash syntax